Munna Kasi: Career

 After completion of MBA in 2007, he left to Dubai where he worked as a radio jockey and music composer for international jingles in Dubai radio station.
 Realizing that his passion was to make music, he quit his job and pursued his passion.
 An accomplished keyboard player, he offered live music for plays in Andhra University, Vizag.

 After working for Abheera for Maa TV in 2011, he has also created fusion albums along with playback singer Sai Shivani in the same year.
-After composing tunes for Mr. 7, his debut project, producer Anil Sunkara gave him an opportunity in his film Action 3D.
+He composed tunes for Mr. 7, which was his debut project.

-He has also penned a song ‘Neelone e Kalaham’ along with late Uday Kiran for his last film Chitram Cheppina Katha.
-Munna Kasi also rendered his voice for a song 'Udayinche Kiranamla' in this film, as a tribute for Uday Kiran.
-When Ram Gopal Varma’s landmark film Shiva released in 1989, Munna Kasi says he was only a kid, but he became a big fan of RGV and music director Ilayaraja, when he finally watched the film after completing his schooling.
-Munna Kasi’s dream came true when Ram Gopal Varma selected him for Spot and he has also teamed up with Ramu for films like Sridevi and Attack.
+When Ram Gopal Varma's film Siva released in 1989, Munna Kasi says he was only a kid, but he became a big fan of RGV and Ilaiyaraaja, when he finally watched the film after completing his schooling.
+Munna Kasi's dream came true when Ram Gopal Varma selected him for the unreleased film Spot.

-Munna Kasi made his directorial debut with a Musical Horror Movie Heza and the movie is released on 12 th December 2019.
+Munna Kasi made his directorial debut with a horror film Heza and the movie was released in late 2019.
+His next horror film, C202, was a box office success.